Fernley, Nevada: History

 In 1999, Amazon.com opened a 750000 sqft order fulfillment center in the industrial park located in the northeast side of the city, following major initiatives and investments by investors from Seattle.
 Stanley Works had previously used the facility; Amazon.com moved west to Reno, NV and has redesigned the interior systems and greatly expanded the capacity in the years since.
 The investment has provided thousands of new jobs for the city and invigorated the economy in the metropolitan area.
 Since that time, more companies have opened facilities in the park, including Trex Inc., Allied Signal, UPS Worldwide Logistics (Honeywell), ARE Campers, Johns Manville.
 Sherwin Williams Paint and the newly constructed Polaris are part of the newer industrial area on the north east side of town, with more companies interested in relocating to the area.

 On July 1, 2001, the city of Fernley was incorporated.
-Fernley was one of the worst hit towns in the 2008 financial crash.
+Fernley was one of the worst hit towns in the Great Recession.

 On January 5, 2008, a levee along the Truckee Canal broke, forcing the rescue and evacuation of 3,500 people from the town as 3 to 6 ft of water filled houses.
 A 2021 lawsuit seeks to block the U.S. Bureau of Reclamation from lining the bottom of the Truckee Canal with concrete, on the grounds that Fernley's municipal water supply depends on seepage from the canal for groundwater recharge.

 Geography

 Fernley is located at the intersection of Interstate 80, U.S. Route 50 Alternate and U.S. Route 95 Alternate (US 95A).
-Although it originally spanned the Lyon/Washoe County line, a county boundary change in 2005 left it entirely in Lyon County.
+Although it originally spanned the Lyon–Washoe county line, a county boundary change in 2005 left it entirely in Lyon County.

 According to the United States Census Bureau, the city has a total area of 333.7 km2, of which 316.3 sqkm is land and 17.4 sqkm, or 5.22%, is water.